 Like his close friend Bill Clinton (b.
-1946), Jean Chretien was a moderate, pragmatic leader who presided over the “peace and prosperity” that defined the 1990s.
-An often goofy, fun-loving “little guy” known for his half-paralyzed face and strong French-Canadian accent, Chretien’s easygoing style kept him personally popular amid many partisan critics.
+1946), Jean Chretien was a moderate, pragmatic leader who presided over the “peace and prosperity” that defined the western world in the 1990s.
+An often goofy, fun-loving “little guy” known for his half-paralyzed face and strong French-Canadian accent, Chretien’s easygoing style and cheery patriotism kept him personally popular amid many partisan critics.

 A Liberal from a young age, Chretien was raised in a poor Quebec family and never fully mastered English.
 Rising to become a successful lawyer, in 1963 at 29 he was elected to Parliament where he would proceed to sit for almost 40 uninterrupted years.
 After serving briefly in the cabinet of Lester Pearson (1897-1972), Chretien became the right-hand man of Prime Minister Pierre Trudeau (1919-2000), holding almost every important ministry at one point or another.
 In 1984 Chretien lost the battle to succeed Trudeau to John Turner (b.
 1939), but then replaced Turner as Liberal leader in 1988.
 He was elected prime minister in 1993, riding a wave of disgust with the incumbent Progressive Conservatives.